Skip to content

 When to Clean

-If you have activated the the option of inverted current with MAKER_PINS_INVERTED, you will be prompted before the cleaning if you want to invert the current for the cleaning process.
+If you have activated the option of inverted current with MAKER_PINS_INVERTED, you will be prompted before the cleaning if you want to invert the current for the cleaning process.
 This way, you can clean the tubes from both sides and get rid of all fluid in the end.

 Possible Ingredient Choice#

-If you are unsure, which ingredients you may need or want to connect to CocktailBerry, here is a quick suggestion.
+If you are unsure which ingredients you may need or want to connect to CocktailBerry, here is a quick suggestion.
 You don't need to use all ten slots, but the more you use, the more recipes will be possible:

 • Vodka